effetune

 constructor() {

-super('Level Meter', 'Displays audio level with peak hold');
+super('Level Meter', 'Displays audio level');

-// Initialize state with fixed size for stereo
+// Initialize state (e.g., for stereo)

-this.levels = new Array(2).fill(-96);
+this.levels = new Array(2).fill(-96); // Current dB levels

-// Register processor function
+// Register processor function to calculate peak levels

 this.registerProcessor(`

-const peaks = new Float32Array(parameters.channelCount);
+const peaks = new Float32Array(numChannels);

-let peak = 0;
+let peak = 0.0;

 }